Dede333/Unattend.xml-AutoUnattend.xml/README.md

 Hi,

-this is samples Unattend / AutoUnattend.xml used for deployment.
+This is samples Unattend.xml / AutoUnattend.xml used for deployment.

 Thanks and regards.